RafidHasan011/todo-list/README.md

-# This the ToDo-List app with javascript.
+# This is the ToDo-List app with javascript.